-The exact cost of nursing school will depend on the kind of schooling you choose but could range anywhere from $3,000 up to $100,000, according to NurseJournal.
+The exact cost of nursing school will depend on the kind of schooling you choose but could range anywhere from $6,000 for an associate degree to $100,000 for an advanced degree, according to NurseJournal.

 If you’re wondering how much nursing school is and how to pay for it, here’s what you should know:

 - Additional costs of nursing school

 - How to pay for nursing school

 - Is it worth it to go to nursing school?